hvcl/RAMP/README.md

 ```

 # Quick Test
-- You should ensure that the abosulte path have to be modified to your environment path in demo_tf.py and demo_torch.py
+- You should ensure that a global "PATH" variable have to be modified to your environment path in demo_tf.py and demo_torch.py

 - All experiments in the manuscript were done in Tensorflow.
 ```